-“We study the strata it’s found in.
+“We study the strata they’re found in.
 See all those segments in the earth once we cut it away?
 Each one represents a different layer that fell over the one below.
 The deeper you get, the older it is.”

 “We use radiometric dating.
 Some isotopes decay over a very, very long half-life, and change into something else.”
 They pass by another dig, where a man gives them a dirty look.
 Red startles and is about to ask him what was wrong, but they’re past the site and he thinks he imagined it, or misinterpreted the expression.

-Until of course, Blue mutters, “Man what was that guy’s problem?”
+Until, of course, Blue mutters, “Man, what was that guy’s problem?”

 “You saw that too, huh?
 Guess some people don’t like outsiders here.”